apiel/zicBox/NOTE.md

 - TODO encoder string component...

 - TODO GridSequencer
-    - TODO switch clip/variation
-    - TODO ?? auto save, instead to always save, only save if something changed to do this, would need the each plugin have a way to keep track change, either with keeping the time of the last update or simply with a boolean
-    - TODO keypad action to toggle page views.
-E.g.: track view might have more parameter than the one visible on a single views.
-We need a way to be able to toggle between parameter views.
-    - TODO make sequencer plugin name configurable
-    - TODO make track configurable
     - TODO touch could be used to move up/down/left/right
     - TODO save single track clip under a given name
     - TODO load a specific track clip